src-d/guide/developer-community/tech-talks.md

 >
 > I wanted to quickly take the chance to introduce you all to each other and share a couple of details regarding Saturday.
 >
-> Firstly, thank you all again for agreeing to join our tech talks and, for the ones not in Madrid already, for flying/coming over :-)
+> Firstly, thank you all again for agreeing to join our tech talks and, for the ones not in Madrid/Moscow/World already, for flying/coming over :-)
 >
 > The weather is extremely hot these days so please remember to pack for that.
 >
 > As for Saturday, the day starts at 9.30 with registration and the full schedule can be found here.
 >
 > The event will end at around 8pm but we'd love to have you all for dinner after that.
-We have a table for everyone at at 8.30pm at a traditional Spanish restaurant not too far from the office so we can all walk there.
+We have a table for everyone at at 8.30pm at a traditional Spanish/Russian/World restaurant not too far from the office so we can all walk there.
 Please let me know if you won't be making it.
+Any food allergies, or restrictions, I should be aware of?
 >
 > Finally, I was wondering if you could all send me your slides (any time till Sunday is fine if you will be using your laptops) so that we can publish them together with the videos.
 If you'd like to use one of laptops, any time till Friday afternoon would be best :)
 >